Unusual Options Activity Insight: Livent | Benzinga

 Unusual Options Activity Insight: Livent

-Shares of Livent (NYSE:LTHM) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $22.28.
+On Wednesday, shares of Livent (NYSE:LTHM) saw unusual options activity.
+After the option alert, the stock price moved down to $24.64.

 - Sentiment: BEARISH